 Love authentic Chinese food?
-Check out these sticky rice dumpling, congee, garlic chives & eggs, beef chow fun, pork knuckles ginger stew, salt & pepper squid, char siu and crab stir fry recipes.
+Check out these sticky rice dumpling, congee, garlic chives & eggs, hairy gourd vermicelli, beef chow fun, pork knuckles ginger stew, salt & pepper squid, char siu and crab stir fry recipes.

 What are pickled mustard greens?

 This suan cai recipe is a very simple and easy homemade version that doesn't require drying gai choy (芥菜) under the sun.
-I really like this pickled mustard greens recipe because the Chinese sauerkraut or suan choi (酸菜) it’s not that sour like a store bought one.
+I really like this pickled mustard greens recipe because the Chinese sauerkraut or syun coi (酸菜) is not that sour like a store bought one.
 But, you can smell the sourness.
 The most important thing is the taste of my family's authentic homemade Hakka suan cai that I missed so much!

 What are the ingredients for Chinese fermented mustard greens?

-The ingredients are very simple: kosher salt, gai choi (芥菜) and washed rice water.
+In this pickled mustard greens recipe, the ingredients are kosher salt, gai choi (芥菜) and washed rice water.

 Cooking tips for how to make Chinese pickled mustard greens: